 In a Wyoming foreclosure, you'll most likely get the right to:

-So, don't get caught off guard if you're a Wyoming homeowner who's behind in mortgage payments.
-Learn about each step in a Wyoming foreclosure, from missing your first payment to a foreclosure sale.
-Once you understand the process, you can make the most of your situation and, hopefully, work out a way to save your home or at least get through the process with as little anxiety as possible.
+Once you understand the Wyoming foreclosure process and your rights, you can make the most of your situation and, hopefully, work out a way to save your home or at least get through the process with as little anxiety as possible.

 If you miss a payment, most loans include a grace period of ten or fifteen days, after which time the servicer will assess a late fee.
 Each month you miss a payment, the servicer will charge this fee.
 To find out the late charge amount and grace period for your loan, look at the promissory note you signed.
 You can also find this information on your monthly mortgage statement.